notsimon/notsimon.github.io/articles/2017-05-10-magnetic-field-interpolation.md

   }, 2000);
 </script>

-Although the training data does not contain much information on the anomaly at the center of the scene, the model manages to estimate it quite accurately.
+Although the training data do not contain much information on the anomaly at the center of the scene, the model manages to estimate it quite accurately.
 Indeed, in the figure below we see that the model converges rapidly to its optimum after having seen only a few samples.

 ![Model error evolution during training.](/media/magnetic-field-interpolation/kalman-map-mse.svg){width="400px"}